legendaren-arc/legendaren-arc/README.md

 # **Daren Dale Aldea**
 #### *Junior Data Analyst | SQL Certified | Data Enthusiast*

-I am a Bachelor of Science in Information Technology graduate and a **Certified SQL Associate** with a strong passion for data analytics, machine learning, and data-driven decision-making.
+I am a Bachelor of Science in Information Technology graduate and a **Certified Data Analyst and SQL Associate** by *DataCamp* with a strong passion for data analytics, visualization, and data-driven decision-making.
 My expertise lies in cleaning, analyzing, and transforming raw data into actionable insights that drive business value.

 Having earned badges from IBM and CISCO, I am committed to continuous learning and currently enhancing my skills in advanced analytics, Python, and data visualization.